-Maybe 13.
+Maybe thirteen.
 I was pleased to find out Satanism was also an atheist philosophy.
-The way Satanism functions is that our belief system starts with a lack of belief, with an adherence to scientific skepticism, much in the same vain as Richard Dawkins or Carl Sagan or Sam Harris.
-At the top level it's atheism, then if you drill down further we also find dark imagery and that kind of symbolism appealing.
+The way Satanism functions is that our belief system starts with a lack of belief, with an adherence to scientific skepticism, much in the same vain as Richard Dawkins, Carl Sagan, or Sam Harris.
+At the top level, it's atheism.
+Then if you drill down further, we also find dark imagery and that kind of symbolism appearing.

 You're not just a gang of lairy teenagers, then?

-If you actually look at most of our members, we're generally not teenage kids – we're mature folks.
-I'm 31, but I'm on the younger end of the spectrum.
-I interact with people far more mature, and it's a bit lame to tar us with the rebellion brush, when some of these guys have been doing it for 50 years.
+If you actually look at most of our members, we're generally not teenage kids—we're mature folks.
+I'm thirty-one, but I'm on the younger end of the spectrum.
+I interact with people far more mature, and it's a bit lame to tar us with the rebellion brush, when some of these guys have been doing it for fifty years.

 I would say it's a very broad concept.
 Some of the things you just said might be part of it.
-Basically, anything that is legal in the country where the ritual's being practised is up for grabs.
-But in terms of the usual conflation with death, sacrifice and things of that nature – that's pure Christian propaganda.
+Basically, anything that is legal in the country where the ritual's being practiced is up for grabs.
+But in terms of the usual conflation with death, sacrifice, and things of that nature—that's pure Christian propaganda.
 It has never been part of any form of Satanism.

 You don't pray to Lucifer, then?

-No, no. That kind of Satan – an anthropomorphic deity, something with horns or anything that cannot be proved by science like Thor, Zeus, Jesus – we either reject or are very sceptical about.
+No, no. That kind of Satan—an anthropomorphic deity, something with horns or anything that cannot be proved by science like Thor, Zeus, Jesus—we either reject or are very skeptical about.
 We'd need some damn hard evidence before believing any of it.

 You mention Jesus.
 What he would have to say about all this?